Become a Volunteer Driver

 The demand for the service is constantly growing.
 Bearing in mind that – for perfectly good reasons – drivers come and go or may not always be available, that figure of 30 is nothing like as great as it may seem.

 Come And Join Us!

 Registering as a volunteer is a quick and simple procedure.
 Drivers are paid a generous mileage allowance – the highest permitted by regulations – and this more than covers all fuel and other costs of miles driven.
 Most private insurance car policies permit use for voluntary and charitable purposes (ODCTG is a registered charity).
 In addition, the Transport Group indemnifies drivers’ no-claims bonus and policy excess.

-Flexibility is the keyword for the two wonderful ladies who manage the Car Service.
 Drivers are free to do as little or as much as they wish; no-one is ever made to feel under any pressure to do any journey; preferences for longer or shorter journeys, for specific days of the week or times of day are noted and respected.
 So, what’s the catch?
 Really, there isn’t one.
 Almost without exception, passengers I’ve met through the Car Service have been delightful to travel with.
 Above all, the real rewards are the constant expressions of heartfelt appreciation from Car Service clients and the knowledge that I’m making a valuable contribution to people’s lives.